nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 <copy>kubectl apply -f ~/hello-helidon-app.yaml</copy>
 ```

 Wait for all of the pods in the Bob’s Books example application to be in the *Running* state.
 You may need to repeat this command several times before it is successful.
 The WebLogic Server and Coherence pods may take a while to be created and Ready.
-This *kubectl* command will wait for all the pods to be in the *Running* state within the bobs-books namespace.
+This *kubectl* command will wait for all the pods to be in the *Running* state within the hello-helidon namespace.
 It takes around 4-5 minutes.
 ```bash
 <copy>kubectl wait --for=condition=Ready pods --all -n hello-helidon --timeout=600s</copy>
 ```